tibrewalpratik17/2048_/README.md

 # 2048_
-A pygame implementation of the game 2048
+A pygame implementation of the 2048 game project

 ## Requirements

 * Python 2.7.6(*usually pre-installed in Ubuntu*)
-* Pygame package for the specified python version
+* Pygame package for the specified python version.

 *For installing the requirements you can check the following [link](https://inventwithpython.com/pygame/chapter1.html).*